 - Application fee of $50

-- Goals statement (upload with the application — statement should outline motivation for pursuing the endorsement)
+- Goals statement (upload with the application — the statement should outline the motivation for pursuing the endorsement)

-- Proof that you have an active state teacher certificate or license in Foreign Language Education or are currently enrolled in the Foreign Language Education certification program at Georgia State
+- Proof that you have an active state teaching certificate or license in Foreign Language Education or are currently enrolled in the Foreign Language Education certification program at Georgia State

 - Official transcript: minimum 2.5 undergraduate GPA or a master’s degree required for admission consideration